NCEAS/metacat/docs/user/metacat/source/configuration.rst

 1. Stop Tomcat and edit the Metacat properties (``metacat.properties``) file in the Metacat context directory inside the Tomcat application directory.
-The Metacat context directory is the name of the application (usually knb):
+The Metacat context directory is the name of the application (usually metacat):

   ::